 Sildenafil on the NHS

 The widely-held expectation is that the market for sildenafil will grow as the treatment becomes more affordable.
-Viagra is restricted on the NHS due to cost and GPs generally will only prescribe a few tablets per month and generally only on a private paid-for basis.
+Viagra was restricted on the NHS due to cost and GPs generally only prescribed a few tablets per month and generally only on a private paid-for basis.

-Currently (June 2013), only men with the following conditions are entitled to the drug on an NHS prescription (meaning they only have to pay the prescription charge).
+In June 2013, only men with the following conditions were entitled to the drug on an NHS prescription (meaning they only had to pay the prescription charge).

 - multiple sclerosis – a condition that affects the body’s actions and activities, such as movement and balance